A 3-Manifold with no Real Projective Structure: Proof of Main Theorem

 By suitable choice of $P$, we can arrange that the arguments of $\lambda_1$ and $\lambda_2$ are rational multiples of $\pi.$ Furthermore passing to a finite covering-space of $M$, we may assume all eigenvalues of $C$ are real.
 Passing to a double covering-space we may assume these eigenvalues are positive.
+However it is possible that they are no longer distinct.

-We have shown in this case that the projective structure on (a finite cover of) $M$ may be chosen so that $C$ is diagonal with real positive eigenvalues.
+We have shown in this case that the projective structure on (a finite cover of) $M$ may be chosen so that $C$ is diagonal with real positive eigenvalues, which completes {\bf case 1}.